 Remember the old ‘Cost of Quality’ model: catching problems at the design stage is at least 10 times cheaper than finding them in the field and then potentially having to rework your design anyway.

-Working with Epal Engineering to fulfil your brief
+Working with Epal Engineering: Find a precision engineer than can fulfil your brief

 Established in 1987, we’ve been providing quality bespoke components and exceptional customer service for companies in the South East and beyond ever since.
 From prototyping and initial drawings, right through to production and delivery of precision machined components and complex parts in various materials, our dedicated team of passionate engineers are on hand to help you achieve your desired result.